Cthompsonlbi/Pyber_Analysis/README.md

 ![pyber_fare_summary](Resources/pyber_fare_summary.png)

 At an initial glance, there are no real surprises when reviewing the line graph above.
 On an aggregate basis, one would expect the total fares to be higher for the urban and suburban areas than when compared to rural areas.
 Relying solely on the line graph above could be quite deceptive.
 It appears that the urban areas out earn both suburban and rural areas combined.
 Which would make sense as the sheer demand for PyBer services in urban areas, when compared to rural areas, is much higher.
-To get a more accurate depiction of the state of the company, Pyber and its employees, any decisions being made should not rely on the line plot alone.
+To get a more accurate depiction of the state of PyBer and its employees, any decisions being made should not rely on the line plot alone.

 ## Summary